C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 ---
 authors: tugce-karatas
 date: 2026-04-14
-title: From sources to data.
+title: Data criticism.
 Ethics and responsibility
 learning-objectives:
  - Identify key ethical principles — consent, ownership, and cultural sensitivity — in real archival situations
  - Identify the ethical obligations that arise at each phase of the research data lifecycle